FTCTeam10298/Website/members/members.md

 Favorite food: Pho

 Adrian is a part of Trinity Pacific Christian School and this is his first year in FTC.
 Last year he was a part of FLL with a team called, "Bricking the Limits" who made it to regionals and now he will be a part of FTC for the next four years.
 Adrian likes to play video games and plays Piano.
 He is excited to be a part of Brain Stormz and wants to learn about technology, problem solving, programing, and teamwork.

+### Peter Zagnoli

+Team role: Builder
+Years in FIRST: 3
+Age: 14
+Favorite food: American Food ie fried stuff

+Peter had been in FLL for two seasons as a part of (then) rookie team, Thunder Chickens and is starting his first year in FTC.
+In his own words, he "was amazing at every thing in FLL and will be in FTC".
+While he said that completely jokingly (as it was farrrr from the truth), it speaks to his motivation and drive to excel in this new competition.
+Other than robotics, he enjoys flying 5th scale, which is super huge, RC planes.

 ![](images\profileStu.jpg)